Skip to main content

 pl_clubs_metadata

-Retrieve club metadata including names, stadiums, websites, and colours for theming and static configuration.
+Retrieve essential club metadata for football teams, including names, stadiums, websites, and colors, to support theming and display.
+Access a static configuration blob with no authentication required.

 Instructions